k-hurl-e/spektrix-batch-comps/README.md

 # Spektrix to Google Sheets Automated Reporting

-## Introduction

 [Spektrix](https://www.spektrix.com/) is a ticketing and CRM platform specifically designed for the performing arts sector.
-As someone who works in the performing arts, I was excited to discover Spektrix's robust API capabilities.
-While Spektrix provides built-in reporting tools, I wanted to create a customized automated reporting system that would:
+While Spektrix provides great built-in reporting tools, I wanted to create a customized automated reporting system that would:

 1. Pull specific data points I frequently need
 2. Automatically update Google Sheets (which I use for simple data visualization)